Przejdź do treści głównej

 Modern DevOps workspace with CI/CD pipelines

-Azure DevOps is Microsoft's CI/CD platform supporting deployment automation, version control, and team collaboration.
-According to the DORA (DevOps Research and Assessment) 2024 Report, elite performers achieve on-demand deployment frequency, lead time under one hour, and change failure rate below 5%.
+Azure DevOps is Microsoft's CI/CD platform for deployment automation, version control, and team collaboration.
+The DORA 2024 Report shows that elite performers deploy on demand, keep lead time under one hour, and maintain a change failure rate below 5%.

-The key to achieving these metrics is optimized pipelines.
-This article presents best practices based on official Microsoft documentation and DORA findings.
-If you're looking for comparisons with other tools, check our article GitHub Actions vs Azure DevOps.
+Getting there requires well-tuned pipelines.
+This article covers practices drawn from official Microsoft documentation and DORA findings.
+If you want to compare tools, see our article GitHub Actions vs Azure DevOps.

-• Parallel jobs – drastic reduction in execution time through concurrent tasks
+• Parallel jobs -- cut execution time by running tasks concurrently

-• Security practices – Azure Key Vault, least privilege, vulnerability scanning
+• Security practices -- Key Vault, least privilege, vulnerability scanning

-Microsoft recommends YAML pipelines as the primary approach for Azure Pipelines.
-Classic pipelines are legacy and don't offer version control or code review capabilities.
+Microsoft now recommends YAML pipelines as the primary approach for Azure Pipelines.
+Classic pipelines are legacy, and they don't give you version control or code review.

 Basic YAML pipeline structure